-- A narrative to include these components: - 1.
-Lay Abstract that explains your project completely in lay terms that will be clear to individuals who do not have a scientific background.
+- A narrative to include these nine components and references: - Lay Abstract that explains your project completely in lay terms that will be clear to individuals who do not have a scientific background.
 Specific details on how the project will have a near-term impact on the clinical outcome of patients with oncogene-driven LUAD should be included. - 2.
 Scientific Abstract that would be appropriate for a reviewer of a peer-review journal - 3.
 Background: Present the ideas and reasoning behind the proposed research; include relevant literature citations.
 Describe previous experience most pertinent to this application. - 4.
 Hypothesis or Objective: State the hypothesis to be tested or the objective to be reached. - 5.
 Specific Aims: Concisely explain the project's specific aims. - 6.
 Research Strategy: Describe the experimental design, methods, and analyses, including appropriate controls, in sufficient detail for analysis.
 Address potential problem areas and present alternative methods and approaches.
 Please include a detailed sample size justification for the proposed clinical trial and any statistical analyses you propose to use.
 Also, clearly describe impact on patient participation (for example, number and frequency of blood draws and biopsies, number of clinical visits, etc.) - 7.
 Patient Engagement Activities: Based on the Patient Engagement Table provided in the LOI, we will ask you details about your engagement activities. - 8.
-Patient Impact Statement How will the research findings from the project move to the clinic within a reasonable time frame and impact patients?
-What plans does/do the applicant(s) have for the clinical application of the findings of the project? - 9.
-Protocol/Draft protocol: Please submit a DRAFT protocol for the proposed trial, even if it has not been approved by your institution's IRB. - 10.
-Statistical Analysis Plan: A detailed statistical analysis plan is required for all applications and is limited to 1 single-spaced page.
+Budget with budget justification: Detailed budget will need to be provided, included total cost of the clinical trial and how funds (separate from the RTFFCR/LUNGevity award) will be procured to complete the trial.
+In your budget, please also include how funds will be used for patient engagement activities, including funds for advocates to travel to research meetings and conferences. - 9.
+Patient impact statement How will the research findings from the project move to the clinic within a reasonable time frame and impact patients?
+What plans does/do the applicant(s) have for the clinical application of the findings of the project? - 10.
+Protocol/Draft protocol: Please submit a DRAFT protocol for the proposed trial, even if it has not been approved by your institution's IRB. - 11.
+Statistical analysis plan: A detailed statistical analysis plan is required for all applications and is limited to 1 single-spaced page.
 The analysis plan should define the primary objectives, study design, and planned analyses supporting the study hypotheses.
 Justification of the proposed sample size or number of patient samples to be analyzed should be stated and include all parameters required for calculation: the type I error rate, power, and target effect size.
 Detail regarding analysis methods, groups to be compared, and other assumptions made (for example, regarding accrual rates, follow up, etc.) should also be included.
 Ideally, the applicant will collaborate with a biostatistician on their grant proposal, including this analysis plan.
-In the event that methods from other quantitative sciences are planned (for example, bioinformatics or computational biology), it is recommended that the applicant also collaborate with experts from those respective fields to develop their application and analysis plan. - 11.
+In the event that methods from other quantitative sciences are planned (for example, bioinformatics or computational biology), it is recommended that the applicant also collaborate with experts from those respective fields to develop their application and analysis plan. - 12.
 References

-The narrative should be in English, typed in Arial 11-point type, single-spaced, with .5" margins.
-The narrative should not exceed a total of 11 pages, including references.
-When preparing your narrative, please use the following page length recommendations:
+The narrative should be in English, typed in Arial 11-point type, single-spaced, with .5" margins, including references.
+The narrative should not exceed a total of 11 pages, (10 pages for the narrative and one page for the statistical analysis plan.
+The references should also be included within the 11 pages.